-Verification: understanding software and specifications,
+Verification of software: understanding software and specifications,

 reasoning about them, proving that they satisfy desirable properties, showing that they behave correctly.

 Common themes in my research are:

 I am a member of CREST

 Together with Earl Barr I founded the Theory Tendency of the SSE

 I am a member of the EPSRC College (since 2006 until the present day)